 Straight Talk is what might come to mind when you think of a classic MVNO.
-You can choose from a number of plans and save when you auto-refill your minutes and data.
+You can choose from several plans and save money when you auto-refill your minutes and data.
 It’s not the most feature-rich way to get your service, and there are no per-line discounts, but Straight Talk is a simple and affordable way to stay connected.

 Boost Mobile family plans

 See also: The best Boost Mobile deals

 Boost’s familiar pair of unlimited plans cost $50 and $60 per line per month, but the more expensive option offers high-definition streaming for free.
 The plans make great options for families as they all include similar services, just with different data caps.
 The new plans fall under the name Carrier Crusher, and they offer impressive savings for those willing to pay a few months at a time.
 You can opt for either three, six, or 12-month plans that fall under $10 for limited data.

 Other carriers worth considering

 If we tried to include every family plan on the market, you might be here until your next billing cycle.
 The previous options are many of our favorites, but they aren’t perfect for everyone.
 Here are a few others that you might want to consider:

-Metro and Mint both rely on T-Mobile’s nationwide network, which makes either one a great choice if you want Magenta-level service without the cost.
+Metro and Mint both rely on T-Mobile’s nationwide network, making either one a great choice if you want Magenta-level service without the cost.
 US Cellular is a standalone carrier, so it may be an affordable option if you don’t want an MVNO setup.

 Unlocked phones vs carrier phones

 If you’re deciding on a brand-new plan on a new carrier, you might also wonder whether you should buy a phone or bring an unlocked option.
 In general, a carrier phone — also known as a locked phone — is sold through a wireless carrier or a third-party partner (such as Best Buy, for example).
 When you buy the phone, it is already attached to your wireless account, or it will immediately attach when you first set it up.